atom/github/docs/rfcs/XXX-pull-request-review.md

 ![review-list](https://user-images.githubusercontent.com/378023/46273505-b9533280-c590-11e8-840e-a8eac8023cad.png)

 * The review summary bubble is elided after the first sentence or N characters if necessary.
-* Clicking the review summary bubble opens an `IssueishPaneItem` in the workspace center, open to the reviews tab.
+* Clicking the review summary bubble opens an `IssueishDetailItem` in the workspace center.
 * Clicking a line comment opens or activates an editor on the referenced file and scrolls to center the comment's line, translated according to local changes if appropriate.
 * Line comments within the review are rendered: _with a vertical blue bar_ before the file has been opened and the corresponding decoration is visible; _with a vertical grey bar_ after the file and decoration have been seen; and _with a vertical green bar_ after the comment has been marked "resolved" with the control on its decoration.
-* The review summary bubble and line comment lists are greyed out if a different `IssueishPaneItem` is activated.
+* The review summary bubble and line comment lists are greyed out if a different `IssueishDetailItem` is activated.

 If a new review has been started locally, it appears at the top of the "Reviews" section within this tile: